samglover/client-power-tools/readme.txt

 == Upgrade Notice ==

+Version 1.11.0 is a thorough refactor to comply with WordPress PHP coding and documentation standards, improve data sanitization and escaping, and fix a couple of bugs.

-Version 1.10 adds default styles for the navigation menu.
+Version 1.10.0 adds default styles for the navigation menu.
 These should be overidden by themes that include styles for regular WordPress menus, and have low specificity so they are easy to override with custom CSS.
 (The default styles are not applied to the [Client Power Tools theme](https://github.com/samglover/cpt-theme).)

-Version 1.9 includes a new \[client-dashboard] shortcode (in 1.9.2).
+Version 1.9.0 includes a new \[client-dashboard] shortcode (in 1.9.2).
 This allows you to manually place the dashboard on the client dashboard page, which should help those experiencing wonky page layout issues with page builders.

 It also addresses a number of output escaping issues identified by the WordPress Plugin Review Team's [Plugin Check plugin](https://wordpress.org/plugins/plugin-check/), and a cross-site-scripting (XSS) vulnerability.